“You’re your own biggest support system. Get in your own head space and know that things will be okay."

 Due to the COVID-19 outbreak, BSU officials were forced to make some difficult decisions.

 At first administrators remained hopeful.
-In response to the public health emergency, President Frederick W. Clark Jr. initially announced that classes would be cancelled the week of March 16-20.
+In response to the public health emergency, President Frederick W. Clark Jr. initially announced that classes would be canceled the week of March 16-20.

 As fears of the outbreak grew and new guidelines were issued from the state, BSU officials announced that beginning the week of March 23, the university would forgo face-to-face class meetings, moving fully to online/remote learning.